Configuração Do Fluxo De Trabalho

 - Custom: Select to enter a new name for the workflow.

 - Description: Enter a description of the workflow.
-For an analytic app, the description is used in the interface and Gallery.
+For an analytic app, the description is used in the interface and Server.
 For macros, the description is used as a tooltip that appears when you select the tool in the tool palette.

 - URL: Enter a URL you want to associate with this workflow.